bretgeek/surf/README.md

-You should now see three components - 1 containerBoxcomponent containing 2 buttonCounter components!
+You should now see three components - 1 containerBox component containing 2 buttonCounter components!
 Count is: 0 Count is: 0

-We covered a lot of ground introducing the basics of **Surf JS** but the possiblilities are endless!
+We covered a lot of ground introducing the basics of **Surf JS** but the possibilities are endless!

 I hope you have enjoyed this short tutorial on getting started with **Surf JS** and would love to see what you will build.